 3. The NSCE server makes mapping from application ID that received from VAL server to slice identities (S-NSSAIs allocated in multiple networks) and retrieves the network slice related status information from 5GC or OAM of PNI-NPN networks, such as NF(s) load in 5GC and network utilization in access network as defined in TS 28.535 [11].

 4. The NSCE server retrieves the network slice related status information from PLMN networks from 5GC or OAM of PLMN networks, such as NF(s) load in 5GC and network utilization in access network as defined in TS 28.535 [11].
-The PLMN operator can choose to deploy NSCE-S acting as single entry of PLMN capability exposure which can be optional.
+The PLMN operator can choose to deploy NSCE-Server acting as single entry of PLMN capability exposure which can be optional.

 5. The NSCE server verifies and analyses status data of network slice instance that received from both PNI-NPN and PLMN networks as well as network slice QoS monitoring response (optional), then NSCE server makes resource optimization decision among different kinds of networks in specific location zone.